MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-workspaces.md

 ## Add content to your workspace

 After you've created a workspace, it's time to add content to it.
 It's just like adding content to your My Workspace, except the other people in the workspace can see and work on it, too.
-A big difference is that when you get done, you can publish the content as an app.
+A big difference is that when you get done, you can [publish the content as an app](service-create-distribute-apps.md).

 When you view content in the content list of a workspace, the workspace name is listed as the owner.

-### Connect to third-party services in workspaces

-Apps are provided for all the third-party services Power BI supports, making it easy for you to get data from the services you use, such as Microsoft Dynamics CRM, Salesforce, or Google Analytics.
-You can publish organizational apps to give your users the data they need.

-In the classic workspaces, you can also connect using organizational content packs, and third-party apps such as Microsoft Dynamics CRM, Salesforce, or Google Analytics.
-Organizational content packs are being deprecated.
-Now is a good time to upgrade your content packs to apps, if you haven't started yet.
-See the workspace upgrade roadmap section of this blog post [Announcing Power BI admins can upgrade classic workspaces](https://powerbi.microsoft.com/blog/announcing-power-bi-admins-can-upgrade-classic-workspaces-and-roadmap-update/) for the timeline.

 ## Distribute an app